strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/configuration.md

 !!!include(developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/code-migration-intro.md)!!!

 Strapi v4 introduces several types of changes to configurations, which includes new files, moved or restructured files, and removed features.
-Only the database, server, admin panel and middlewares configuration are required in Strapi v4.
 The following table gives a high-level overview of the changes, and you can click on a specific topic to read more information:

 | Configuration topic     | Type of change in Strapi v4 vs. v3                                      | File name in Strapi v4 |
 | ----------------------- | ----------------------------------------------------------------------- | ---------------------- |